Units and calories in wine

 2. Tackle your triggers If you always have a glass of wine to celebrate a good day at work, or commiserate a bad one, try doing something else instead.
 An alcohol-free dinner out makes a feel-good treat, while a gym session is a great way to relieve stress.

 3. Give alcohol-free days a go If you drink regularly, your body starts to build up a tolerance to alcohol.
-This is one of the main reasons why it’s important to consider taking regular breaks from drinking.
+This is one of the main reasons why many medical experts recommend taking regular days off from drinking to ensure you don't become addicted to alcohol .
 Test out having a break for yourself and see what positive results you notice.

 4. Treat yourself Trade up to a special bottle of wine that's expensive enough to encourage you to saviour it over a few days, rather than down it all in one night.
 This way, you'll space out the units you're consuming.